-- This pressure belt is located at 30 ° latitude in both hemispheres.

-- The warm air rising from the equatorial low pressure belt (0°) gradually cools and drops to 30° latitudes under the influence of the Earth's rotation.

-- And there it becomes high pressure belt.
+- Located at 30 ° latitude in both hemispheres. - The warm air rising from the equatorial low pressure belt (0°) - This air gradually cools and drops to 30° latitudes due to the Earth's rotation (Coriolis Force). - And there it becomes high pressure belt.